-- One bracelet, one pair of small earrings, one ring, and one simple watch are allowed.
-Smartwatches and facial piercings are not allowed. - Non-academy outerwear may be worn outside before and after school and must be free of popculture, political messages, and/or inappropriate messages. - Headwear and sunglasses may not be worn inside the school buildings.
+- All accessories must be free of pop-culture, political messages, and/or inappropriate messages. - One necklace, one pair of small earrings, one ring, one bracelet, and one simple watch are allowed.
+Smartwatches and facial piercings are not allowed. - Headwear and sunglasses may not be worn inside the school buildings.